top of page

 I took that responsibility to heart, which started my journey to adulthood.

-It was a challenge trying to figure out some of the company names from those brief abbreviated descriptions in the stock tables.
 I tried to figure out which companies I knew something about, and which made the best investment, and why their stock went up and down in price.

 I knew there must be some secret to making lots of money in stocks.